Ratty82/PyTests/Readme.txt

-New content is added to test how CI detect new commit
+New content is added to test how CI detect new commit.

+Changes list:

+- added new text